uaarkoti/workflow-integration/README.md

 # Workflow Integration with external apps or CLI
 [Jenkins Workflow](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin) allows developers to do end-to-end automation of their applications all the way from build (triggered by a code commit by a developer) to deployment into production.

 End-to-end automation typically involves manual and automated tests/tasks.
 Jenkins Workflow supports both.
-Manual tasks are supported in through [input step](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md#pausing-flyweight-vs-heavyweight-executors).
+Manual tasks are supported through [input step](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md#pausing-flyweight-vs-heavyweight-executors).
 When a workflow reaches the `input` step, it pauses for input.
 To continue, the responsible owner needs to login and resume the workflow while providing necessary data, as defined in the `input` step.
 This can be done through Jenkins UI or from an external application as Jenkins Workflow exposes RESTful API's for the same.

 In this article, you will see how to leverage the RESTful API's to integrate Jenkins Workflow in your environment.